 Perhaps the most important silver lining of the Trump era is that it forces him to govern on the bullshit campaign rhetoric.
 The same goes for the Republican Party.
 The Republican Party has arguably been in ruins since 2008, at least at the national level.
 Obama’s landslide that year ushered two years of incredible achievement for liberal policy ideas and diplomacy.
 And congressional Republicans, instead of cooperating with Obama or applying good faith efforts in governance, executed 8 years of total scorched earth.
 Since 2008, the Republicans in Congress have misled and lied about their own policy objectives, and fear mongered the hell out of everything of the Obama era.
 Unprecedented levels of obstruction turned out to be valuable to Republicans, with successful elections for the Republicans in 2010, 2014, and the culmination of this effort in 2016.

-Perhaps the greatest problem for liberals with Clinton winning the presidency would have been the fact even if she won, Republicans were still going to control the House of Representatives, and would Democrats would only possibly have a slim majority in the Senate, if at all.
+Perhaps the greatest problem for liberals with Clinton winning the presidency would have been the fact even if she won, Republicans were still going to control the House of Representatives, and would only possibly have a slim majority in the Senate, if at all.
 Sure, she could maybe get a Supreme Court appointee in, but under Republican obstruction, any accomplishments within her first term would be limited to regulatory or executive orders–much like Obama’s final term, all while Congressional Republicans were preparing to launch endless investigations into whatever Clinton might have eaten for breakfast the day before.
 Not exactly a bipartisan sign of greatness to come.

 With Trump winning, and the Republicans controlling the entire government, the GOP’s lack of policy ideas and their inability to constructively govern is exposed.
 No longer can their argument and lamentation of “if we just controlled government, a true age of American greatness in policy would rise,” be used.
 Conservative ideas on just about everything are terribly unpopular.
 Tax cuts for the rich are unpopular.
 Taking away people’s healthcare is unpopular.
 Trickle down economics and budgeting are unpopular.
 The austerity politics Republicans have sculpted their image in do nothing to address the Nation’s real problems or the changing economy.
 And that means everything they promised to do will cost them political capital and credibility, all while being forced to hold hands with a deeply unpopular president and looking the other way on the scandals being continuously churned out of the White House.
 Trump’s own book has a quote alluding to the fact that bullshitting is great until people realize you’re not producing the goods.
 Look no further than the GOP’s signature legislative priority: repealing and replacing the ACA (Obamacare).
 Seven years of dozens of repeal votes and unrelenting campaign rhetoric have completely imploded in the Republican Party’s face in an embarrassing defeat for both them and Trump.
 This is incredibly important for the country to watch, because it shows how fradulent the Republican and Trump platforms are, which destroys any lingering thoughts of greatness in a Trump presidency that might have survived had he lost.